GENERAL REGULATIONS ON STUDENT CONDUCT AND DISCIPLINARY SANCTIONS

 - Fabrication.
 Unauthorized falsification or invention of any information or citation in an academic exercise.

 - Unauthorized Duplication or Possession of Keys.
-Making, causing to be made or the possession of any key for an institutional facility without proper authorization;
+Making, causing to be made, or possessing any key for an institutional facility without proper authorization;

 - Litter.
 Dispersing litter in any form onto the grounds or facilities of the campus;